 Whisper – A private message on Twitch is called a whisper.

 widepeepoHappy – A happy face emote of Pepe that has become a word that people say out loud.

-Xsplit – A capture card.
+Xsplit – A capture card and streaming app.

 Twitch Terms and Slang Conclusion

 Was this list of Twitch terms and glossary or emote-speak helpful to you?
 Hopefully now you’re locked and loaded with new words you can use in Twitch chat today!